ThaerJomhawi/reading-notes/code301/class03.md

 ### 1-What does .map() return?

- map function in general to go through each element inside arry
+ map function in general to go through each element inside array

 ### 2-If I want to loop through an array and display each value in JSX, how do I do that in React?

 You can build collections of elements and include them in JSX using curly braces {}.

-We return a <li> element for each item and we assign the resulting array of elements to listItems, then include the listItems array inside a <ul> element, and render it to the DOM (ReactDOM.render)
+We return a (li) element for each item and we assign the resulting array of elements to listItems, then include the listItems array inside a (ul) element, and render it to the DOM (ReactDOM.render)

 ### 3-Each list item needs a unique ____.